madrury/madrury.github.io/_posts/2026-03-01-life-without-lebesgue.markdown

 {% endcapture %}
 {% include goal.html content=goal-result name="Goal" %}

-If one is well aquantned with this sort of problem, the limit of integrals calls to mind the great integration theorems of [Henri Lebesgue](https://en.wikipedia.org/wiki/Henri_Lebesgue): the [monotone convergence](https://en.wikipedia.org/wiki/Monotone_convergence_theorem#Monotone_convergence_for_non-negative_measurable_functions_(Beppo_Levi)) and [dominated convergence theorems](https://en.wikipedia.org/wiki/Dominated_convergence_theorem).
+If one is well acquainted with this sort of problem, the limit of integrals calls to mind the great integration theorems of [Henri Lebesgue](https://en.wikipedia.org/wiki/Henri_Lebesgue): the [monotone convergence](https://en.wikipedia.org/wiki/Monotone_convergence_theorem#Monotone_convergence_for_non-negative_measurable_functions_(Beppo_Levi)) and [dominated convergence theorems](https://en.wikipedia.org/wiki/Dominated_convergence_theorem).
 These are powerful weapons, so, of course, we discard them.
 Sometimes it is fun and instructive to solve problems under self imposed constraints ⛓.

 Instead, our main tool will be simpler, we'll make use of uniform convergence: